laravel/envoyer-docs/src/quick-start.md

 ### Connect From Forge

 It's also possible to attach a server to your Envoyer project [directly from Forge](https://forge.laravel.com/docs/sites/envoyer.html).
-When creating a new site, you may choose "Configure with Envoyer," allowing you to select the Envoyer project you wish the site to be attached to.
-Doing so will automatically configure the connection between Envoyer and Forge, install an SSH key and set the path from which the project should be served.
+When creating a new site on Laravel Forge, you may choose "Configure with Envoyer," allowing you to select the Envoyer project you wish the site to be attached to.
+Doing so will automatically configure the connection between Envoyer and Forge, install an SSH key, and set the path from which the project should be served.

 ![Connect from Forge](img/forge-connect.png)